 - Special Edition Title: The laundry title screen and piano riff are back from the space/wind combo of "Jail Break", but chunks of Peridot's ship are visible on the beach in the background.

 - Short-Distance Phone Call: One of the calls Connie makes to Steven was made while she was walking up to steps to his door.
-Connie later does this on purpose when chasing Steven through the wreckage of the Homeworld ship, realizing that she's not catching him anytime soon and that she'll have to force him to confront her.
+Connie then calls Steven again when chasing him through the wreckage of the Homeworld ship, realizing that she's not catching him anytime soon and that she'll have to force him to confront her.

 - Status Quo Is God: Played with.
 Although Greg is initially overwhelmed by Steven's story of what happens in "Jailbreak", by the end of the episode, Greg resumes his usual care-free demeanor.
 In the end, we see Beach City resuming its routine, despite the mess.